100+ Best Fundraising Ideas for Everyone in 2024

 Waterfall hikes: Visit several waterfalls on one trip.

 With this summer fundraiser, it’s best to have a local guide who knows the ins and the outs of the planned trail.
-Also, make sure one person is first aid certified in case of an incident while hiking or camping.
-If camping, try to have the equipment borrowed from local companies to minimize costs.
+Also, make sure one person is first aid certified in case of an incident.
+If camping, try to borrow equipment from local companies (or have participants bring their own) to minimize costs.

-Charge a participation fee depending on the activity you choose to organize (i.e. if you choose to organize a walk, charge less than if you were to organize camping).
+Charge a participation fee depending on the activity you choose to organize (i.e. if you’re organizing a two-hour hike, charge less than if you were to organize a weekend-long camping trip).

 Fundraising Potential: ++